tendermint/tendermint/docs/architecture/adr-054-crypto-encoding-2.md

 ## Options

-These are two options available, there may be others.
+These are two options available.
+If there are more please leave a comment and we can discuss it.

 1. Remove backwards compatibility and go with `oneof` proto encoding of keys.